nikhilRP/nikhilRP.github/_posts/2016-09-10-Hackathon:-Air-quality-sensor-and-health.md

 The heating tube is made of aluminium oxide and is covered by SnO2.
 When the current passes through the tube it heats up and the tin dioxide acts like a semiconductor.
 This allows a large number of electrons to flow through and increases the current flow.
 When alcohol molecules and the sensor come into close proximity, the ethanol burns transforming into acetic acid, creating a higher current across the sensor.
 The current change alters the values of the sensor.

 ## Analytics:
 Once the setup was completed, the sensor data was streamed directly to a firebase mobile platform.
 A simple mobile application was developed to get the data from the platform and provide real time readings to the user.
-The mobile application also features threshold adjustments for the air quality index according to the user’s health.
+The mobile application also features threshold adjustments for the air quality index according to the user’s health data.

 ![sensor and app]({{ site.url }}/assets/images/sensor-and-app.jpg)
 <div align="middle"><i><strong>Board with sensors and application</strong></i></div>

 The air quality data from nearby weather stations was gathered from the OpenAQ platform and stored using a web application.
-This data was primarily used to control and eliminate abnormal readings from the consumer air quality sensor.
+This data was primarily used as control and eliminate abnormal readings from the consumer air quality sensor.

 ## Conclusion:
 This work presents a system to understand pollution accumulation levels at various locations and helps structure the readings with the help of real-time analytics.
 It can also help redirect vehicles and pedestrians to alternative routes with lower pollutant levels, helping reduce vehicular pollution and encouraging a healthier lifestyle.